ecelg/My-study-about-REST-API-on-IRIS/README.md

 For me, he is doing a great job especially when I testing my API (I can **get** sth from browser, but i don't know how to **post** sth by browser.
 He helps.)<br>
 <br>
 Anyway, come back to the topic.
 I was told that <br>
 > you can query the API Management service in your instance of InterSystems IRIS.
-Send the following HTTP GET request, replacing [YourServer] with the address from the launcher above <br><br>
+Send the following HTTP GET request, replacing [YourServer] with the address of your server (and maybe port also) <br><br>
 > **GET** http://[YourServer]/api/mgmnt/ <br>
 > basic Authentiction is required <br>